 You don’t have to be a carpenter, electrician or mechanic, by the way.
 Preparing a meal for and enjoying it with loved ones is also a highly appreciated and memorable gift.
 Whether it be making dinner for your daughter and son-in-law who are new parents, making your grandson’s favourite dessert when he comes over after school or waking your wife with a delicious breakfast on the weekend, these acts mean a lot to the people on the receiving end.
 And the act of giving will fill your heart too.

-When money is tight, one of the first things that are cancelled are services which are deemed non-essential or luxury.
+When money is tight, one of the first things that are cancelled are services that are deemed non-essential or luxury.

 When we worked full-time in corporate roles in Sydney, we regularly had massages, manicures and pedicures.
-With us now leading a more minimalist lifestyle, these pampering sessions have become non-essentials.
+With us now leading a more minimalist lifestyle, these pampering sessions have become non-essential.
 Would we accept them as a gift?
 Most definitely.
-Who doesn’t like to be pampered every now and then?
+Who doesn’t like to be pampered now and then?

 So how do you gift a pampering session?